AnthonyAposta/GenerativeModels/README.md

 ## Project Structure

-- The main project is located in the `ltrace_folder`.
+- The main project is located in the `ltrace` folder.
 - Place the dataset in the `ltrace/datasets/` folder.
 - The `gan_models` notebook contains the models for GANs.
 - The `vaes_models` notebook contains the models for VAEs.